profile curation and automated feeds by GRRL! updated: January 28, 2026

 FACTIOD:

-Christine's full bio:
+Christine's bio:

 Christine Chambless-Foster has been competing in the alcohol ranks of NHRA’s Lucas Oil Drag Racing Series for more than a decade, carving out her space in one of drag racing’s most demanding classes with grit, determination, and her trusty sidekick—her son Hudson—cheering from the sidelines.